caseyg/awesome/TOPICS.md

 *   [OpenHands/OpenHands](https://github.com/OpenHands/OpenHands) - 🙌 OpenHands: Code Less, Make More

+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff

 *   [different-ai/note-companion](https://github.com/different-ai/note-companion) - Note Companion: AI assistant for Obsidian that goes beyond just a chat. (prev File Organizer 2000)

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.